gscano/buffer_handle/README.md

 * [Catch2](https://github.com/catchorg/Catch2) (tested with version [2.3.0](https://github.com/catchorg/Catch2/releases/tag/v2.3.0))

-To change the path of these dependencies, create a `config.mk` file and then assign `CATCH`  variables with the appropriate locations (`.` is used by default).
+To change the path of these dependencies, create a `config.mk` file and then assign the `CATCH` variable with the appropriate locations (`.` is used by default).